0xastro/RTL_QAM/README.md

 # RTL_QAM
-The project is designed using VHDL to realise the 4-QAM modulation.
-#### Design Software:
-- GHDL
-- Scansion
-- Xilinx Vivado Webpack

-# RTL_QAM
 The project is designed using VHDL to realise the M-QAM modulation.

 #### Design Software:
 - GHDL
 - Scansion